DotanTalitman/AngularTutorial/README.md

 <br>
 https://docs.npmjs.com/getting-started/installing-node
 <br>
-##### For developing angular applications you will not need to understand node.js  so don't worry, just install it on your computer so you be able to use npm.
+##### For developing angular applications you will not be needed to understand node.js  so don't worry, just install it on your computer so you be able to use npm.
 <br>
 For now we will use npm only for downloading the libraries(packages)  that we need for our project.
 <br>